smkazun/SeniorDesignProject/README.md

 5. Inside OpenSourceBlog.Test open the App.config
     1. Edit the connectionString="" to be your Azure database connection string
 6. Build and run solution to load website in the browser
+    1. There are times where you may get an error, if you get this try building the projects individually, cleaning and/or rebuilding the solution.
 7. Click login in the top right
 8. Username: `admin@gmail.com` Password: `Admin1@`